How to Develop an Android App: All Points you Should Consider

 2. Decide Android App Features

 Features can make or break an app.
-After all, it’s the features with which your target audience will download the app and interact.
+After all, it’s the features your target audience will download and interact with within the app.

-While you can choose to add as many or as few features as you like, Tekrevol’s Android developers suggest you strike the right balance between usability and user experience.
+While you can add as many or as few features as you like, TekRevol’s Android developers suggest you strike the right balance between usability and user experience.

-Also, there is one more consideration when you start to build your android app and decide on app features.
+Also, when you start to build your Android app and decide on app features, there is one more consideration.

-If you are initially launching an MVP (Minimum Viable Product, more on this later) for your app, you need to only offer basic features that complete the core functionality of the app.
+Suppose you are initially launching an MVP (Minimum Viable Product, more on this later) for your app.

-Here are 10 most common types of app features you’ll usually find in domestic and business apps.
+Here are the ten most common app features you’ll usually find in domestic and business apps.

 - Email sign-up, guest sign up and social sign up